KaveIO/Eskapade/docs/source/introduction.rst

 Before settling on the name `Eskapade`, this project had internal naming conventions including `Decision Engine` and `Analytics Engine`.
-We are working on removing all old names and streamlining this all into Eskapade version 1.0, but one might still find these in certain parts of the repository.
+We are working on removing all old names and streamlining this all into future versions, but one might still find these in certain parts of the repository.